Highlander II: The Quickening LIVE! w/ Sam Richardson (HDTGM Matinee)

 And is he like

-Yeah, but then you'd have to get like a cash back at a certain point because it would cut that earring up in half.
+Yeah, but then you'd have to get a cash back at a certain point because that would cut that earring up in half.
+That's right, like shave it.

 We didn't even think about that.